123-apd/gcdproject/README.md

 2. Fields (columns) in the files y_train.ttxt, y_test.txt, x_train.txt and x_test.txt NOT containing the substrings mean and std after the files have been combined with the file features.txt, have been dropped from the dataset.

+3. Labels / activitynames have been edited.
+Letters are now lowercase, and "_" have been removed.

 ### Packages used are:
 + sqldf